iliailmer/twitter_bot/readme.md

 # README

-##

-This repo is a twitter bot that posts one dankest meme from reddit per day every 24 hours.
+This repo is a twitter bot that posts current weather at a random US city/town every 6 hours.